Call to Action Buttons Part 2: Placement

 In the first part about Call to Action buttons, I talked about the usage of color and how it affects the user’s behaviour.
 As mentioned in this article, a CTA-button has 4 important tools: placement, shape (and size), message and color.
 In this second part I would like to give you some pointers about the placement of buttons.

-A few things to keep in mind when placing CTA-buttons into your design.
+Just a few things to keep in mind when placing CTA-buttons into your design.

 I recommend to give your CTA-button a prominent placement, but remember to take your entire page lay-out into account when making this decision.
 If you prefer to put it into the footer of the page, you should reconsider the fact if you need a CTA-button at all.
 Maybe a regular textlink would be sufficiant.
 It is very easy, important aspects of your design get an highly visible place on the canvas or it is not important enough.